truvhq/demo-react-native/README.md

-# CitadelAPI React Native Demo
+# Truv React Native Demo

 This demo app is based on the [Expo framework](https://docs.expo.dev).